-We have acted as federal income tax counsel to (i) Federal Realty Investment Trust, a Maryland real estate investment trust (the "Company"), and (ii) Federal Realty OP LP, a Delaware limited partnership (the "Partnership").
-Prior to the effectiveness on or about January 1, 2022 of a reorganization (the "Reorganization") under section 368(a)(1)(F) of the Internal Revenue Code of 1986, as amended (the "Code"), the Company was a Maryland real estate investment trust known as FRT Holdco REIT, and the Partnership was a Maryland real estate investment trust known as Federal Realty Investment Trust (the "Predecessor").
+We have acted as federal income tax counsel to (i) Federal Realty Investment Trust, a Maryland real estate investment trust (the "Company"), and (ii) Federal Realty Interim Real Estate Investment Trust (the "Predecessor").
+Prior to the effectiveness on or about January 1, 2022 of a reorganization (the "Reorganization") under section 368(a)(1)(F) of the Internal Revenue Code of 1986, as amended (the "Code"), the Company was a Maryland real estate investment trust known as FRT Holdco REIT, and the Predecessor was a Maryland real estate investment trust known as Federal Realty Investment Trust.
+It is expected that on January 4, 2022, the Predecessor will be converted into a Delaware limited partnership to be known as Federal Realty OP LP (the "Partnership").

-You have requested certain opinions regarding the application of U.S. federal income tax laws to the Company, the Partnership and the Predecessor, in connection with the filing of a registration statement on Form S-3 with respect to the Company's Dividend Reinvestment and Share Purchase Plan (the "Registration Statement"), which term includes a prospectus (the "Prospectus") and all documents incorporated and deemed to be incorporated by reference therein, on January 5, 2022 with the Securities and Exchange Commission.
+You have requested certain opinions regarding the application of U.S. federal income tax laws to the Company and the Predecessor in connection with the filing of a registration statement on Form S-3 with respect to common shares of the Company that may be issued to holders of certain preferred shares and downREIT unitholders (the "Registration Statement"), which term includes a prospectus (the "Prospectus") and all documents incorporated and deemed to be incorporated by reference therein, on January 3, 2022 with the Securities and Exchange Commission.

-In rendering the following opinions, we have examined such statutes, regulations, records, certificates and other documents as we have considered necessary or appropriate as a basis for such opinions, including the following: (1) the Registration Statement, (2) the Declarations of Trust of the Company and the Predecessor and the Amended and Restated Bylaws of the Company and the Predecessor, the Certificate of Limited Partnership of the Partnership and the Agreement of Limited Partnership of the Partnership (the "Partnership Agreement"), each as amended, restated or supplemented, if applicable, (3) certain written representations of the Company contained in a letter to us dated the date hereof, a copy of which is attached as Schedule 1 hereto, (4) copies of the representative leases entered into by the Predecessor as of the date hereof, and (5) such other documents or information as we have deemed necessary to render the opinions set forth in this letter.
-In our review, we have assumed, with your consent, that all of the representations and statements set forth in such documents as to factual matters (but not legal conclusions) are true and correct, and all of the obligations imposed by any such documents on the parties thereto, including obligations imposed under the Declarations of
+In rendering the following opinions, we have examined such statutes, regulations, records, certificates and other documents as we have considered necessary or appropriate as a basis for such opinions, including the following: (1) the Registration Statement, (2) the Declarations of Trust of the Company and the Predecessor and the Amended and Restated Bylaws of the Company and the Predecessor, as amended, restated or supplemented, (3) the draft Certificate of Limited Partnership of the Partnership and the draft Agreement of Limited Partnership (as executed, the "Partnership Agreement"), (4) certain written representations of the Company contained in a letter to us dated the date hereof, a copy of which is attached as Schedule 1 hereto, (5) copies of the representative leases entered into by the Predecessor as of the date hereof, and (6) such other documents or information as we have deemed necessary to render the opinions set forth in this letter.
+In our review, we have assumed, with your consent, that all of the representations and statements set forth in such documents as to factual matters (but not legal conclusions) are true and correct, and all of the obligations imposed or to be imposed by any such documents on the parties thereto, including obligations imposed under the Declarations of Trust of the Company and the Predecessor, as amended, restated or supplemented, and to be imposed by the Partnership Agreement, have been or will be performed or satisfied in accordance with their terms.
+We also have assumed the genuineness of all signatures, the proper execution of all documents, the authenticity of all documents submitted to us as originals, the conformity to originals of documents submitted to us as copies, the authenticity of the originals from which any copies were made, and with respect to any documents that we have reviewed in draft form for purposes of rendering the opinions contained herein, that the final executed versions of such documents are in substantially the same form as the unexecuted drafts reviewed by us.
+In addition, we assume that the Partnership Conversion (as described in the Registration Statement) occurs on January 4, 2022, as expected.

-Federal Realty Investment Trust January 5, 2022 Page 2
+Federal Realty Investment Trust January 3, 2022 Page 2